 Heidi’s favorite part of the occupational therapy profession is its focus on individuals as a whole; including their social, psychological, and physical well-being for improving their quality of life.
 When not at the clinic, you will find Heidi spending time with family, dancing, or on an outdoor adventure with her dog.

 Jeanne Wontkowski, PT, MPT

-Jeanne Wontkowski graduated with a Masters of Physical Therapy in 1993 from Oakland University in Rochester, Michigan.
+Jeanne Wontkowski is certified in Vestibular Rehabilitation and Concussion by the American Institute of Balance.
+She graduated with a Master of Physical Therapy in 1993 from Oakland University in Rochester, Michigan.
 After graduate school, she participated in a three year residency program in Norwegian Manual Therapy specializing in spine and joint mobilization.
-She has practiced in Michigan and Indiana before moving to Reno in 2000.
-Her primary focus through the years has been outpatient orthopedics, sports medicine, manual therapy, and aquatic therapy.
-She enjoys helping and learning from patients of all ages from children to seniors.
+Jeanne has additional certifications in Vestibular and Concussion Rehabilitation as well as Integrated Dry Needling.

 Jeanne has practiced in Michigan and Indiana before moving to Reno in 2000.
 Her primary focus through the years has been outpatient orthopedics, sports medicine, manual therapy, vestibular and concussion rehabilitation and aquatic therapy.

 Kevin Wright, PT, DPT, SCS, COMT